 Whether you plan to sit on a beach with a jug of the finest sangria, dine on delectably teeny-tiny tapas or watch fiery Latin passion in the form of a street flamenco dance, it’s smart to be protected against the unexpected.

 Do I need travel insurance for Spain?

-Even if you are very familiar with Spain and have been there many times, it may be a smart idea to take out travel insurance for Spain before attempting to head out across the seas.
-Holidays are usually wonderful experiences for all, however, it doesn’t stop things from potentially going wrong.
+Even if you’re very familiar with Spain and have been there many times, it’s always best to take out travel insurance for Spain before attempting to head out across the seas.
+Holidays are usually wonderful experiences for all; however, it doesn’t stop things from potentially going wrong.

 It’s ideal for you to have peace of mind before going, and that includes considering taking out travel insurance.
-Travel insurance can cover you for a range of losses, accidents and cancellations and it’s always a good idea to check the Product Disclosure Statement (PDS) to see what you’re covered for.
+Travel insurance can cover you for a range of losses, accidents and cancellations.
+It’s also a good idea to check the Product Disclosure Statement (PDS) to see the specifics of your cover.